sibelius-notes/sibelius-notes.github.io/markdown/1199md/music270_review.md

 The harmonic intervals available to this framework are the six historical consonances (and their compounds): **the perfect octave and fifth and the major and minor sixth and tenth**.
 Because of their relative instability -- and consequent mobility -- sixths and tenth will best promote the harmonic motion of your soprano-bass dialogue.
 Because of their stability and static weight, the octave and fifth should occur infrequently and will require special treatment.

-The fifth (or compound fifth) will occur on penultimate beat of the music when the soprano carries a \\(\hat 2 - \hat 1\\) candence.
+The fifth (or compound fifth) will occur on penultimate beat of the music when the soprano carries a \\(\hat 2 - \hat 1\\) cadence.
 The static weight of this fifth is minimized when approached by contrary motion.
-When this candential fifth is approached by similar motion (called a **direct fifth**), the soprano will move by step.
+When this cadential fifth is approached by similar motion (called a **direct fifth**), the soprano will move by step.
 The fifth can approach by contrary motion, or by similar motion when soprano moves by step.

 The octave (or compound octave) will always occupy the music's final beat, and it will occur on the opening beat when the soprano carries the tonic.
 Like the fifth, the octave can be approached by similar motion (called a **direct octave**) when soprano moves by step.
 The octave can be introduced by contrary motion within the three-beat stepwise pattern called **tone exchange**.